ashokreddykallam/ashokreddykallam/README.md

 - 🔭 I’m currently working on [a discord clone](https://github.com/ashokreddykallam/tokencord)

-- 👨‍💻 All of my projects are available at [https://github.com/ashokreddykallam](https://github.com/ashokreddykallam)
+- 👨‍💻 Some of my finised projects are available at [https://github.com/ashokreddykallam](https://github.com/ashokreddykallam)

 - 📫 How to reach me: **Discord**
 <p align="left">